 We catch more of the greatness of John B in John 3:23-30.
-This time, his disciples came to him and said, “Rabbi, that man who was with you—the one you testified about—he is baptizing, and everyone is going to him.”
+This time, his disciples came to him and said, “Rabbi, that man who was with you—the one you testified about—he is baptizing, and everyone is going to him” (emphasis mine).
 In other words, “He’s taking our people.
 We’re losing followers.
 This isn’t fair.”

 Letting go of one’s “disciples” is hard.
 We invest so much by way of teaching, discipling, listening, advising, praying (not to mention cups of coffee and tea) into the lives of those we love.
 We see potential in them and we want them to mature and serve Jesus.
 But I know that deep down, I also want a return on my investment.
 I’d like them to stay and help me serve.
 I’d like credit for their success.
-I’d like to be able to keep influencing (controlling?).
-I want them to do it “my way”.
+I’d like to be able to keep influencing or maybe it’s more like controlling?
+I want them to do it “my way.”

 Oh, Father, forgive me for holding too tightly to your disciples.
 Teach me to let them go as John B did.
 May I point them to you and point out you to them so that that when I hear your voice, I can say, “Go follow Jesus.
 He is the Lamb of God.
 He is the one who has eternal life.”
 Show me when it is my time to bow out and fade from scene.
 May I rejoice that my friends are following you.